Twentieth-century English literature: Writers of the British Commonwealth

 Salman Rushdie is among a number of post Second World War writers from the former British colonies who permanently settled in Britain.
-Rushdie achieved fame with Midnight's Children 1981, which was awarded both the James Tait Black Memorial Prize and Booker prize, and was named Booker of Bookers in 1993.
+Rushdie achieved fame with Midnight's Children 1981, which was awarded both the James Tait Black Memorial Prize and Booker Prize, and was named Booker of Bookers in 1993.
 His most controversial novel The Satanic Verses 1989, was inspired in part by the life of Muhammad.
 V. S. Naipaul (1932–2018), born in Trinidad, was another immigrant, who wrote among other things A House for Mr Biswas (1961) and A Bend in the River (1979).
 Naipaul won the Nobel Prize in Literature.
-Also from the West Indies was George Lamming (1927–2022), who wrote In the Castle of My Skin (1953), while from Pakistan, came Hanif Kureshi (born 1954), a playwright, screenwriter, filmmaker, novelist and short story writer.
+Also from the West Indies was George Lamming (1927–2022), who wrote In the Castle of My Skin (1953), while from Pakistan, came Hanif Kureishi (born 1954), a playwright, screenwriter, filmmaker, novelist and short story writer.
 His book The Buddha of Suburbia (1990) won the Whitbread Award for the best first novel, and was also made into a BBC television series.
 Another important immigrant writer Kazuo Ishiguro (born 1954) was born in Japan, but his parents immigrated to Britain when he was six.
 His works include The Remains of the Day 1989, Never Let Me Go 2005.

 From Nigeria a number of writers have achieved an international reputation for works in English, including novelist Chinua Achebe (1930–2013), who published Things Fall Apart in 1958, as well as playwright Wole Soyinka (born 1934) and novelist Buchi Emecheta (1944–2017).
 Soyinka won the Nobel Prize for literature in 1986, as did South African novelist Nadine Gordimer in 1995.
 Other South African writers in English are novelist J. M. Coetzee (Nobel Prize 2003) and playwright Athol Fugard.
 Kenya's most internationally renowned author is Ngũgĩ wa Thiong'o who has written novels, plays and short stories in English.
 Poet Derek Walcott, from St Lucia in the Caribbean, was another Nobel Prize winner in 1992.
 Two Irishmen and an Australian were also winners in the period after 1940: novelist and playwright, Samuel Beckett (1969); poet Seamus Heaney (1995); Patrick White (1973), a major novelist in this period, whose first work was published in 1939.
 Another noteworthy Australian writer at the end of this period is poet Les Murray.
 The contemporary Australian novelist Peter Carey (born 1943) is one of only four writers to have won the Booker Prize twice—the others being J. G. Farrell, J. M. Coetzee and Hilary Mantel.

 Among Canadian writers who have achieved an international reputation, are novelist and poet Margaret Atwood, poet, songwriter and novelist Leonard Cohen, short story writer Alice Munro, and more recently poet Anne Carson.
 Another admired Canadian novelist and poet is Michael Ondaatje, who was born in Sri Lanka.